Share

 Step 5: Your biometrics appointment

-Step 6: Your green card interview
+Step 6: Your Green Card interview

 • Most people will be required to interview at a local USCIS office.
 An immigration officer will review the answers to your application.
-They may also ask other questions to decide whether you are eligible for a green card.
+They may also ask other questions to decide whether you are eligible for a Green Card.

 Step 7: Get a decision